 If you are not getting enough sleep, it can impact your productivity for your business and job.
 Get a consultation with our team at Koala® Center For Sleep & TMJ Disorders.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 How does sleep affect productivity?

 How does fatigue affect workplace performance?

 Sleep is critical for optimal business productivity, but the National Sleep Foundation reports that 68 percent of American adult’s experience sleep problems a few nights per week or more.
 A study by the American Academy of Sleep Medicine found that poor sleep habits cost American businesses up to $411 billion annually in lost productivity.
 The best way to improve business productivity is to ensure employees get enough sleep, but this is easier said than done.

 A new study by the Harvard Business Review shows that sleep deprivation can have a significant impact on business productivity.
 The study, which surveyed more than 1,600 working adults, found that those who slept fewer than six hours a night were more likely to report lower levels of productivity at work.
 The study also found that sleep deprivation was associated with higher levels of absenteeism as well as increased levels of stress and anxiety.